Cerro Bayo Lifts & Terrain

 The novice area is located mid-mountain in a dedicated area where learners can progress their skills without hoons whizzing past.
 The very mellow slope is serviced by surface tows and magic carpets.

-First-timers may need to download the gondola to return to the base.
+First-timers will need to download the gondola to return to the base.
 More confident beginners can head down via the very long Panoramica trail that weaves its way around the back of the mountain where it boasts the gorgeous views of the lake.

 Cerro Bayo Skiing & Boarding for Intermediates

 Intermediates have 75% of the trails considering that the red runs are not steep enough to be “advanced”, but the ski resort is small, so intermediates don’t really have a huge range to choose from.
-Many of the intermediate runs off the Bosque and La Salita chairs (if they’re open) are short, and the main run that goes down to the base may have inadequate snow cover.
+Many of the intermediate runs off the Bosque and La Salita chairs are short, and the main run that goes down to the base may have inadequate snow cover.

 Confident intermediates and low-end advanced riders can get into the trees around the Bosque lift.
 The glades are mellow but steep enough to get momentum, and the tall trees are beautifully spaced and they don’t have any low branches.
 A tree skiing dream!